yashprit/awesome-seed/contributing.md

 - Use the following format: `[package](link) - Description.`
 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
-- Don't mention `Electron` in the description as it's implied.
+- Don't mention `seed` in the description as it's implied.
 - Start the description with a capital and end with a full stop/period.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.